CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

-But for closed scene, since no ray will bounce outside the scene, this method will not bring performance improvement in this case.
+But for closed scene, since no ray will bounce outside the scene, this method may not bring performance improvement in this case.

 ### Material Sorting